adarsh27april/e-commerce/process.md

    })
    ```

-   It will basically look it the async function is executed or not and catch the errors encountered.
+   It will basically look if the async function is executed or not and catch the errors encountered.

 ### Unhandled Promise Rejection